yaledailynews/ydn-data/projects_2020/wknd_emoji_map/README.md

 Please run this using a python server "python -m http.server 8000"

-I made a google account to host the spreadsheet
+I made a google account to host the spreadsheet, this is also where all the google cloud api stuff is
 email: ydnwkndemojimap@gmail.com
 password: mUVp!hy4ehXs6fMm7Zx7

-api key: AIzaSyA7gs26PrH4GvEjwNabLpxzRjNpMVIw6OQ
+The spreadsheet is currently public, we should work on figuring out how to make it not that, also hiding keys and stufff